imatari/wil/Bash_in_Linux/reference.md

 - list only directories
 `ls -d */`

-- list all folders under one folder
+- list all directories under one directory
 `ls -d MG/*/`

 - find all files that have a filename containing the string 'rea'